justincasher/justincasher.github.io/machine learning/Catan RL/Catan_RL.md

 <li><b>game.py</b> holds the game class.
 It handles almost all gameplay.
 In particular, the game class contains methods which allow our network to interact with the board by generating a tensor containing the board and a player's possible moves, then feeding this tensor to our model in order to choose a move.</li>

 <li><b>network.py</b> contains the CatanNetwork and ResidualBlock classes.
-The CatanNetwork is our residual neural network, and it is built out of ResidualBlock objects, cf. §3.</li>
+The CatanNetwork is a residual neural network built out of ResidualBlock objects.</li>

 <li><b>training.py</b> is composed of the training procedure.
 In it are the network and the optimizer, and it is responsible for updating the network's parameters.</li>